Security model

 What crosses the boundary into the VM:

-- Credentials: the host-side proxy injects authentication headers into outbound HTTP requests.
+--clone, your repository is mounted read-only and the agent works on a private clone. - Credentials: the host-side proxy injects authentication headers into outbound HTTP requests.
 The raw credential values never enter the VM.

 - Network access: HTTP and HTTPS requests to allowed domains are proxied through the host.